-The Helen Henderson Award was established in 2016 to acknowledge an exceptional piece of writing that raises social awareness of a disability issue or barrier.
+The Helen Henderson Award was established in 2016 and is granted annually to a CILT member, or an ally recommended by a CILT member who has published an exceptional piece of writing that raises social awareness of a disability issue or barrier.

 About Helen Henderson